Certora/gambit/README.md

 to Gambit the root of the files that are being mutated, and all source file paths (both original and mutated) are reported relative to this sourceroot.

-_If Gambit encounters a source file to mutate that does not belong to the sourceroot it will print an error message and exit._
+_If Gambit encounters a source file that does not belong to the sourceroot it will print an error message and exit._

-**By default, the sourceroot is always the current working directory.**
+_When running `gambit mutate` with the `--filename` option, sourceroot defaults to the current working directory.
+When running `gambit mutate` with the `--json` option, sourceroot defaults to the directory containing the configuration JSON._

 Here are some examples of using the `--sourceroot` option.